 Contents by column:

-Date of when the nowcast estimate is made, nowcast (%)
+Date of when the nowcast estimate is made, nowcast (%), quarter for which nowcast applies

 Tino Berger, James Morley and Benjamin Wong, "Nowcasting the Output Gap," Journal of Econometrics, vol. 232, issue 1, January 2023, pp. 18-34.